neha91192/webdev-project-shukla-gundecha/README.md

-This repository is a project requirement for web development CS 5610
+This repository is a project requirement for Web Development, CS 5610